chienphamvu/tf-plan-summarizer/README.md

 ## Usage

 1. Run the **TF Plan Summarizer: Summarize** command from the command palette (Ctrl+Shift+P or Cmd+Shift+P).
-    *   The extension will attempt to read the plan from:
+    *   The extension will attempt to read the plan (human-readable plan) from:
         *   The current text selection
         *   The current open file
         *   The clipboard